Quiz - how well do you understand your lease?

 All the banks will require evidence that at least one of the following applies:

-- The building is covered by one of the recognised Government schemes – the Developer Remediation Contracts, the Medium Rise Scheme or the Building Safety Fund
+- The building is covered by one of the recognised Government schemes – the Aluminium Composite Material Cladding, the Developer Remediation Contracts, the Medium Rise Scheme or the Building Safety Fund

 - The leaseholder protections in the Building Safety Act.
 Check qualification using the Government’s online tool.